 For this, many turn to body mass index (BMI)—an estimate of total body fat based on your height and weight.
 The result of the simple calculation (weight in pounds x 703 / your height in inches, squared) classifies you as follows:

 But while BMI used to be considered a more useful tool, many experts now think of it strictly a guesstimate—one that is perhaps more helpful in understanding weight-loss research than getting true insight into an individual’s body.
 One important consideration with BMI is that it doesn’t account for lean muscle mass—the healthy kind of weight.
 A trim person who is also very muscular, for example, could very well fall into the obese category, according to the BMI scale.

-You and your doctor or registered dietitian simply need more information to fully understand your body and its needs.
+You and your doctor, registered dietitian or exercise physiologist simply need more information to fully understand your body and its needs.